 “He admits I’m the best coach he’s ever had.
 I told him to get his ass in gear or he’ll be an ex-All-American this year.”

 Scott punches me.
 Jack punches me.
 Casper punches me.
 Stu, Mike Jr. and John run out.
-We were all rolling around on the grass.
+We are all rolling around on the grass.
 Mr. Watt comes out and turns the hose on us.
 We all run into the house, dripping all over Mrs. Watt’s floors.

 “What’s this all about?” she complains.